aleyu0/cse15l-lab-reports/labtwo.md

 ```
 Server Started!
 Visit http://localhost:6565 to visit.
 ```
+At this point some values have been set, and will not change until the end of the session.
+The URI, along with the port number are set when executed, which would allow the user to access this server whenever the local host is and the port number is entered (as long as the program is running).

 We can now head over to our web browser to visit the web server.